-Data compression is a method or an algorithm that we can use to squeeze the volume of the data to make the size smaller.
-Data compression is helpful to store files on a drive and sending them over the internet.
+Data archive or compression is a method or an algorithm that we can use to squeeze the volume of the data to make the size smaller.
+Data compression is helpful for storing files on a drive and sending them over the internet.
 When you decompress the data, it uses the reverse algorithm to make the files as it was.
-Compression is essential for data analysis, data storing and data transferring.
+Compression or archive is essential for data analysis, storing, and transferring.
 If we look at Gmail’s file attachment section, we can see that it doesn’t attach files more than a specific size.
-In that case, you can use the compression tools to make the file size smaller.
-There are plenty of free and open-source tools that can do the task of data compression in Linux.
+In that case, you can use the archive tools to make the file size smaller.
+Plenty of free and open-source tools can do the data compression/archiving task in Linux.

-There are two types of data compression methods.
+There are two types of data archive methods.
 They are lossless and lossy compression.
-Normally, the compression tools make a .zip, .rar, .tar.gz, and other extensions of files to compress the data.
+Normally, the archive tools make a .zip, .rar, .tar.gz, and other extensions of files to compress the data.
 In digital computing, we only compress blocks and patterns of the binary digits.

 If we look at our well familiar environment of computing, we can get a clear concept of data compression.
-When you apply the compression from PNG to JPEG, we just don’t change the format of the photo; we change the type, meta-data, and the quality of the photo.
+When you apply the compression from PNG to JPEG, we just don’t change the photo format; we change the photo’s type, meta-data, and quality.

 Traditionally, different Linux distributions have their own built-in compression tool pre-installed inside the system.
 Like, Ubuntu has the archive manager for the GNOME desktop environment created by Paolo Bacchilega.
 Red Hat and other Red Hat-based Linux systems use the File Roller tool to compress files on the system.
-In this post, we will see the details about the 15 best compression tools for Linux distributions.
+This post will detail the 15 best Archive Managers for Linux distributions in this post.

 The LZ4 supports API and CLI-based services, which means you can use a pop-up tool of LZ4 on your system, and you can use the LZ4 compression tool through your Linux command-line interface.
 You can find the LZ4 compression tool’s repository in the official repository of Linux, which makes the installation of LZ4 easier.